What is Fioricet?

 In rare cases, Fioricet can also cause more serious side effects, such as allergic reactions, liver problems, or dependence if used for an extended period.
 It’s essential to take Fioricet exactly as prescribed by your doctor and to be aware of potential side effects.

-Fioricet Drug Interaction
+Fioricet Drug and Food Interaction

 Fioricet contains Butalbital, Acetaminophen, and caffeine.
 A lot of other pain relievers contain Butalbital, Acetaminophen, and caffeine too.